Home Legal Product Disclosure Statement

 4.2 Spot and Forward Contracts

 We offer Spot and Forward Contracts.
-When you are comparing exchange rates, you need to ensure that you are comparing a Spot Rate with another Spot Rate and not with a Value Today (for same day delivery) or Value Tomorrow rate (for delivery on 1 business day after transaction date), as Value Today or Value Tomorrow rates are calculated slightly differently and so are not valid comparisons.
+When you are comparing exchange rates, you need to ensure that you are comparing a Spot Rate with another Spot Rate and not with a Value Today (for same day delivery) or Value Tomorrow rate (for delivery on 1 business day after the transaction date), as Value Today or Value Tomorrow rates are calculated slightly differently and so are not valid comparisons.
 For a more detailed explanation of how Spot and Forward Contracts work, please refer to sections 5 and 6 of this PDS, below.

 4.3 FX Options (“Options”)